piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 where electrons of species `C` are emitted from boundary `B` on the impact of species `A`.

+#### Model 4

+The model is based on {cite}`Goebel2008` and uses a power-fit and an additional threshold to model the secondary electron emission yield.
+It is assumed that the impacting particle is absorbed.

+$$\gamma = (a E^b + c)H(E-W),$$

+where $a$, $b$, $c$ are the fitting coefficients and $W$ is the material-dependent work function above which the yield is calculated.
+The parameters are read-in through:

+    Part-BoundaryB-SurfModSEEPowerFit   = (/0.1,0.5,0.25,9/)      ! (/a,b,c,W/)

+Additionally, the energy distribution can be selected with

+    Part-BoundaryB-SurfModEnergyDistribution = cosine2

+An example of the model usage is given in the regression test: `piclas/regressioncheck/NIG_DSMC/BC_SEE_PowerFit/`.

 #### Model 5

 The model by Levko {cite}`Levko2015` can be applied for copper electrodes for electron and ion bombardment and is activated via